-The Framework for Journalism Design project aims to develop tools to teaching design methods to journalism students in a way that equips them for future careers.
+The Journalism Design project aims to develop tools to teaching design methods to journalism students in a way that equips them for future careers.
 Clearly, journalism is at a point of radical change and to remain viable it needs to create new news formats and experiences that are not bound by traditional newsroom practices.
 This means that journalism education needs strategies to teach students how to come up with novel and creative ways to use technology.

 We see Interaction Design (IxD) is the way to achieve this.
 IxD is a practice-led research approach that is good for solving complex problems and designing new ways for people to interact with technology.
 IxD is people centred and aims to create ideas for specific contexts.
 This means it is an approach that can accommodate, and design for, the underlying values of journalism.

 At UQ we have been teaching design to aspiring journalists for some time, and this current research project extends that initiative by creating teaching resources.
 We’re planning to create a framework that students can follow and a guide for teaching staff.